Unforeseen medical treatment

 - No information available.

-If you have had to pay for care, contact your national health insurance provider once you return home to seek reimbursement.
+- If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.